nguyenhung9x2018/android_device_lenovo_A7010a48/README.md

-# Lenovo K4 Note - LineageOS 15.1 / AOSP 8.1.0
+# Lenovo K4 Note - DotOS 3.x / AOSP 9.0.0
 ==============

-This branch is device for building of the LineageOS 15.1 and Android Nougat 8.1.0 AOSP ROMs.
+This branch is device for building of the DotOS and Android Pie 9.0.0 AOSP ROMs.

 ---